OCA/l10n-france/l10n_fr_mis_reports/README.rst

 ==================

-This modules provides MIS Builder Report templates for the French P&L and Balance Sheet taking the liasse fiscale as reference.
+This modules provides MIS Builder Report templates for the French P&L and Balance Sheet taking the liasse fiscale and liasse fiscale simplifiée as reference.

 Installation
 ============